-The critical zone (CZ) stands as is the interface where rock, water, air, and living organisms interact, playing a vital role in supporting ecological processes and providing essential resources (Amundson et al., 2007; Anderson et al., 2012; Brantley et al.,
+The critical zone (CZ) is the interface where rock, water, air, and living organisms interact, playing a vital role in supporting ecological processes and providing essential resources (Amundson et al., 2007; Anderson et al., 2012; Brantley et al., 2007).
+The dynamics within this "skin of the Earth" is fundamental for managing water resources, predicting environmental responses to disturbances, and assessing the impacts of human activities, especially against the backdrop of climate change.
+Within the CZ, the fields of hydrology and biogeochemistry interconnect deeply, offering insights into ecological sustainability and resource management (Wymore et al., 2022).

-- 25 2007).
-The dynamics within this "skin of the Earth" are is fundamental for managing water resources, predicting environmental responses to disturbances, and assessing the impacts of human activities, especially against the backdrop of climate change.
-Within the CZ, the fields of hydrology and biogeochemistry interconnect deeply, offering insights into ecological sustainability and resource management (Wymore et al., 2022). - The subsurface properties, especially the variations in permeability with depth, exert a significant control on the vertical connectivity within the CZ, affecting the water flow and chemical interactions.
-For example, in systems where vertical permeability decreases sharply, most water travels through only the top-upper layers of the subsurface, limiting its interaction with deeper, reactive rock formations (Xiao et al., 2021).
-This results in a pronounced chemical contrast between shallow and deep waters, where shallow water, often younger and flowing rapidly through high-permeability soil layers, carries fewer geogenic solutes compared to the-older, deeper water that has interacted more extensively with bedrock (Welch and - 35 Allen, 2014; Jin et al., 2010; Brantley et al., 2013).
+The subsurface properties, especially the variations in permeability with depth, exert a significant control on the vertical connectivity within the CZ, affecting the water flow and chemical interactions.
+For example, in systems where vertical permeability decreases sharply, most water travels through only the upper layers of the subsurface, limiting its interaction with deeper, reactive rock formations (Xiao et al., 2021).
+This results in a pronounced chemical contrast between shallow and deep waters, where shallow water, often younger and flowing rapidly through high-permeability soil layers, carries fewer geogenic solutes compared to older, deeper water that has interacted more extensively with bedrock (Welch and Allen, 2014; Jin et al., 2010; Brantley et al., 2013).
 These differences are highly relevant, as they shape the solute export patterns observed at the catchment outlets, influencing the concentration vs. discharge (c-Q) relationships.
-Understanding these subsurface interactions is important , as because they not only determine stream chemistry but also provide insights into hydro-biogeochemical\hydrobiogeochemical processes, which are essential for assessing to assess ecological sustainability and managing water resourceseffectively manage water resources. - One of the most accessible methods to understand of understanding the interactions occurring within the CZ is by observing to observe the catchment outlets.
-Streams, acting as integrators of all processes within the CZ, reveal the cumulative effects of these interactions on stream behaviour and the behaviour of the stream and the hydrochemical composition, thus serving as a window into the overall dynamics of the CZ (Brantley et al., 2017; Li et al., 2017; Riebe et al., 2017).
-This approach underpins the importance of analysing concentration vs. discharge (c-Q) patterns, which have been a focal point of research, - 45 providing insights into information on the hydrological and biogeochemical functioning of the catchments (Brooks et al., 2015; Zhi et al., 2019; Stewart et al., 2022).
-This line of inquiry underscores the complex interplay of hydro-biogeochemical hydrobiogeochemical processes within the CZ, often masked by spatial heterogeneities.
+Understanding these subsurface interactions is important because they not only determine stream chemistry but also provide insights into hydrobiogeochemical processes, which are essential to assess ecological sustainability and effectively manage water resources.

+One of the most accessible methods of understanding the interactions occurring within the CZ is to observe the catchment outlets.
+Streams, acting as integrators of all processes within the CZ, reveal the cumulative effects of these interactions on the behaviour of the stream and the hydrochemical composition, thus serving as a window into the overall dynamics of the CZ (Brantley et al., 2017; Li et al., 2017; Riebe et al., 2017).
+This approach underpins the importance of analysing concentration vs. discharge (c-Q) patterns, which have been a focal point of research, providing information on the hydrological and biogeochemical functioning of the catchments (Brooks et al., 2015; Zhi et al., 2019; Stewart et al., 2022).
+This line of inquiry underscores the complex interplay of hydrobiogeochemical processes within the CZ, often masked by spatial heterogeneities.
 Despite advancements, field measurements and their interpretations remain challenging, with water physico-chemistry data reflecting convoluted signatures that obscure direct cause-and-effect relationships (Weiler and McDonnell, 2006).
-Recent consensus, emerging from diverse - 50 measurements and observations, points towards the determination of stream chemistry by the properties of source waters, predominantly from shallow subsurface and/or deeper regolith and fractured bedrock flow paths.
+Recent consensus, emerging from diverse measurements and observations, points towards the determination of stream chemistry by the properties of source waters, predominantly from shallow subsurface and/or deeper regolith and fractured bedrock flow paths.
 The contrasting chemical properties of these source waters are pivotal in shaping the solute export patterns (Stewart et al., 2022).